Overview

 3

 This course introduces you to computer system scripting concepts and techniques.
-In addition to collecting, sorting and filtering data, you will learn how to produce a script with basic functionality, demonstrate error-handling techniques, apply data types to process and organize data and create tools to standardize and script system tasks.
-You will also learn how to use programming languages like Python with IT platforms like Ansible.
-You will apply these concepts and techniques by completing projects that reflect the needs of the industry.
+In addition to collecting, sorting and filtering data, you will learn how to produce a script with basic functionality, demonstrate error handling techniques, apply data types to process and organize data, and create tools to standardize and script system tasks.
+You will also learn how to use programming languages like Python in conjunction with IT platforms like Ansible.
+You will apply these concepts and techniques by completing projects that reflect the needs of industry.

 Pre-requisites: